 Provide additional information when it adds value.
 Customize a video’s additional information by providing an image, title, description, and other useful information.
 Generally, restrict this content to eight lines or fewer so that it doesn’t obscure media playback.

-Information and resources for streaming video can be found on Apple’s HTTP Live Streaming (HLS) page.
-To provide the best experience possible streaming video content to Apple TV, adhere to the requirements and guidelines in HLS Authoring Specification for Apple TV.
+For information and resources for streaming video, see HTTP Live Streaming.
+To provide the best experience streaming video content to Apple TV, adhere to the requirements and guidelines in HLS Authoring Specification for Apple TV.